Alokin1112/StartUp/README.md

 *Gimp
 *And of course Github and Git
 ## Team
-Our Team Consist plenty of young and enthusiastic people who makes a lots of effort to create something really good:
+Our Team Consist plenty of young and enthusiastic people who makes a lots of effort to create something really good *Dawid Szczepankowski-C#
-*Dawid Szczepankowski-C#
 *Bartosz Gałkowski-C# and Game Design
 *Karol Muziński-C# and Marketing